 Other influences on correction training are those of Barbara Woodhouse who used to be on TV with her training methods, and Cesar Milan is another more recent correction trainer.
 The term ‘tsst’ has never been more annoying.

 Correction training is no way to train a dog.
 Your dog will ultimately become scared of you and not respond to actual training properly.
 You will be sending the wrong message to your dog which will eventually not provide you with the desired results.

-Prong collars, electronic shock collars and other adverse training equipment have been removed from several selling websites and there are petitions for them to be banned.
+Prong collars, electronic shock collars, and other adverse training equipment have been removed from several selling websites and there are petitions for them to be banned.
 Dogs have been injured and scarred by people who used these products to train their dogs rather than actually putting work into their dogs.

 Positive Reinforcement In Dog Training

 There are now better ways to train your dog without having to punish or dominate him.
-By using a reward system and luring your dog to do what you want, you can teach your dog an array of tricks or behaviours that you desire.
+By using a reward system and luring your dog to do what you want, you can teach your dog an array of tricks or behaviors that you desire.
 Clicker training has become more popular as a positive reinforcement method.

 Positive reinforcement is now being endorsed in canine charities around the world and it is taking over correction training.
 Rather than forcing and coercing your dog to do what you’re demanding, you are working with your dog.
 It’s a partnership.
 It’s incredibly bonding for both of you.